CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Tutorial 3: Creating a New Model Component
 ==========================================

-The purpose of this tutorial is to show how to create a new component from scratch.
-In this demonstration, using Visual Studio C#.
+The purpose of this tutorial is to show how to create a new component for HydroModeler using the Simple Model Wrapper (SMW) approach.
+The focus will be on creating the Hargreaves component that is used in Tutorial 2.
+We will use C#.Net in this demonstration.
 C# is an object oriented programming language designed for building a wide variety of applications that run on the .NET Framework.
-The .NET Framework is a Windows component that supports building and running of applications and Web services.
-The key components of the .NET Framework are the common language runtime and the class library.
-The class library is a collection of classes, interfaces, and value types that are included in the Microsoft .NET Framework.
-The class library is designed to be the foundation on which the .NET Framework applications, components, and controls are built.
+W

 Hargreaves Component Structure
 ------------------------------
-Hargreaves is an Evapotranspiration model, that is simple in practical use.
-It requires only two easily accessible parameters, temperature and solar energy.
+Hargreaves is a simple potential evapotranspiration model that requires only temperature and solar energy.
 The total incoming extra terrestrial solar radiation is calculated as a function in julien day.
-The Hargreaves component need three input exchange items  (Maximum - Minimum - Average) daily Temperature, and gives an output exchange item (Daily Evapotranspiration)
+The Hargreaves component requires three input exchange items  (Maximum - Minimum - Average) daily Temperature, and gives an output exchange item (Daily Evapotranspiration)

 Getting stared with Visual C#
 ------------------------------